apache/paimon/docs/README.md

-This README gives an overview of how to build and contribute to the documentation of Flink Table Store.
+This README gives an overview of how to build and contribute to the documentation of Paimon.

-The documentation is included with the source of Flink Table Store in order to ensure that you always have docs corresponding to your checked-out version.
+The documentation is included with the source of Paimon in order to ensure that you always have docs corresponding to your checked-out version.

 # Requirements